cgosec/FWParser/README.md

 **-s SKIP_FILES, --skip-files SKIP_FILES**

-number of files to skip in the list negative values will start from the end of the list and let this number of files away
+number of files to skip in the list negative values will start from the end of the (directory) list and let this number of files away

 **--help**